s-moffatt/selectives3/readme.md

 # Selectives Web

+This is the selectives Python 3 migration.

 Selectives web is a Google App Engine program to help schools schedule selectives and assign schedules to students.

 ## Set up development environment
-Here are instructions to set up the [Python 2 version of App Engine](https://cloud.google.com/appengine/docs/standard/python/setting-up-environment).
+TODO: Here are instructions to set up the Python 3 version of App Engine with Flask

 And instructions to [host your own App Engine test site](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/How_do_you_host_your_website_on_Google_App_Engine).